-The honoured academics are Prof. Edem Azila Gbetor, Prof. Courage Sedem Dzah, Prof. Christopher Mensah, Prof. Ben Honyenuga, Dr. Mathew Quayson, Prof. Maxwell Selase Akple, Prof. Richard Fiifi Turkson, Prof. Deodat Emilson Adenutsi, Dr. Maxwell Kwame Boakye, and Dr. Selase Kofi Adanu.
+The honoured academics are Prof. Edem Azila-Gbettor, Prof. Courage Sedem Dzah, Prof. Christopher Mensah, Prof. Ben Honyenuga, Dr. Mathew Quayson, Prof. Maxwell Selase Akple, Prof. Richard Fiifi Turkson, Prof. Deodat Emilson Adenutsi, Dr. Maxwell Kwame Boakye, and Dr. Selase Kofi Adanu.
 Their inclusion reflects HTU’s diverse contributions across engineering, applied sciences, business, and community-focused studies.

 The AD Scientific Index, which evaluates scholars based on their h-index, citations, and productivity, has also ranked HTU among the top 20 universities in Ghana.
 The university has steadily risen from 25th position in 2024, to 21st in 2025, and now proudly occupies the 20th spot in 2026.
 This upward climb demonstrates HTU’s sustained commitment to advancing research excellence and institutional visibility.